California hit by more storms, braces for potential floods

 The National Weather Service warned of a “relentless parade of atmospheric rivers” — storms that are long plumes of moisture stretching out into the Pacific capable of dropping staggering amounts of rain and snow.

-In the state capital, more than 276,000 customers were without electricity Sunday in the city of about 525,000 residents after gusts topping 60 mph (97 kph) knocked down power lines, according to the Sacramento Municipal Utility District.
+In the state capital, more than 215,000 customers were without electricity Sunday in the city of about 525,000 residents after gusts topping 60 mph (97 kph) knocked trees into power lines, according to the Sacramento Municipal Utility District.

 The weather service’s Sacramento office said the region should brace for an even more powerful storm system to move in late Sunday and early Monday.